lqc/thinkcspy/source/lists.rst

     >>> a_list
     ['a', 'f']

-As usual, slices select all the elements up to, but not including, the second index.
+As usual, the sublist selected by slice contains all the elements up to, but not including, the second index.

 .. index:: is operator, objects and values